stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 8 : Prompt Chaining
-Here we are create a type of prompt which includes a lot of tasks at a time, but we have asked it to AI in a sequence manner or in a step-by-step manner.
+Here we are creating a type of prompt which includes a lot of tasks at a time, but we have asked it to AI in a sequence manner or in a step-by-step manner.
 It will be going to include a whole task e.g. about business and its marketing, etc.

-For this kinds of tasks, we often include something something like below :
+For this kinds of tasks, we often include something like below :

 - *`Let's think step-by-step. . . .`*
 - *`Before responding, ask me any clarifying questions about the target market, the product features, or any specific launch goals to better understand what I want.`* [Ask Before